 |Calendar Year||Campaign Contribution Limit|

-If you give $100 or more to a local elections candidate or elector organization for campaign use (e.g., for the 2022 General Local Elections) your name and contribution amount will be published in our Financial Reports and Political Contributions System (FRPC).
+If you give $100 or more to a local elections candidate or elector organization (e.g., for the 2022 General Local Elections) your name and contribution amount will be published in our Financial Reports and Political Contributions System (FRPC).

 No. Campaign contributions to local elections candidates and elector organizations are not eligible for tax receipts.